Updated: January 29, 2025

 Frequently Asked Questions About Living in Portugal as an Expat:

 Portugal’s job market offers opportunities in several sectors.
 With the right skills and experience it is possible to find a job in the country with some research, networking, and patience.
 The tourism and tech industries are growing steadily, and many international companies are setting up shop in Portugal.
 This creates a demand for multilingual professionals.
-Additionally, Portugal is known for its welcoming attitude towards foreigners.

 As the capital city and being awarded the European Capital of Innovation in 2023 by the European Commission, expats in Portugal can find employment among dozens of startups and agencies in Lisbon.
 Look through the sites Jobs in Lisbon and Expatica to find your perfect job.
+Other cities where you’ll find lots of jobs on the table include Porto and Braga, which have both become popular tech hubs in recent years.

 The Portugal Digital Nomad Visa that launched in October 2022 allows digital nomads to work from Portugal without having to rely on Portuguese source incomes.
 Additionally, technologies are fast and reliable in Portugal making remote work seamless and enjoyable.
 There are also a lot of coworking spaces that cater to remote workers, plus almost all cafes have good, reliable wi-fi.